 Meetings: All annual or regular board meetings that take place should be listed.
 The information should include meeting time and location, notification requirements for the board and members, as well as any attendance requirements.
 If there is a vote scheduled for the meeting, there must be consensus on a quorum.

 Conflicts of Interest: Be certain to list any conflicts of interest that may exist within the organization.
 This will shield from any potential IRS penalties incurred from problems like unfair distribution of benefits to officers or directors.
 For example, the board should exclude any shareholder from voting in matters that the owner has a financial interest.
 List any potential conflicts at the onset to avoid problems.

 Generally, bylaws end up being complex documents with both legal and tax requirements that correspond to your state and its particular set of regulations.
-Enlisting the services of an attorney can guarantee accurate compliance and comprehensive drafting of your bylaws.
-An expert can help ensure that your organization complies with all the necessary State of Wyoming tax and business regulations.
+You can learn more about S-Corps here.
+This remains true for the Wyoming Close Corporation, even with its reduced requirements.
+Enlisting the services of an attorney can guarantee accurate compliance and comprehensive drafting of your corporate documents.
+An expert can help ensure that your organization complies with all the necessary Wyoming Corporation regulations.